kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ![width=100%](/images/properties-diagram-1.png)

-The `title` property is the only one on `NSUserActivity` and this is what you've gotten to displayed.
+The `title` property is the only one on `NSUserActivity` and that is what you're already displaying.
 The other three, `thumbnailData`, `supportsPhoneCall`, and `contentDescription` are all properties of `CSSearchableItemAttributeSet`.
 So, its time to get cracking on building an instance of `CSSearchableItemAttributeSet`.

 Import CoreSpotlight and MobileCoreServices at the top of **EmployeeExt.swift**.